A lot or a little?

 How do the characters defy stereotypes, both in terms of ethnicity and gender?
 What makes Rachel a positive female character?
 Why is it important for kids to see a wide range of behavior from both genders in the media they consume?

 The film shows that an abundance of wealth can also bring an abundance of other things, including complications.
-How does that tie into the old saying of "money can't buy happiness"?
+How does that tie into the old saying "money can't buy happiness"?

 - In theaters: August 15, 2018